adamh186/adamh186.github.io/content/projects/projects.md

 # **PROJECTS AND APPLICATIONS**
 ## **ONLINE CUSTOMER PORTAL**
 Designed and implemented a micro-frontend solution using Angular and NGINX to create a customer portal in support of FedEx Custom Critical.
 This portal allowed development teams to use a mono-repo approach for creating new interfaces for end users.
-In addition to increasing the spped-to-market for UI development, it also better alligned the frontends with the backend microservices.
+In addition to increasing the speed-to-market for UI development, it also better aligns the frontends with the backend microservices.
 The end deliverable was created as a Progressive Web App (PWA) with fully automated CI/CD.
-The Automated CI/CD pipeline included testing, code compliation and repository storage, compliance management, and code deployment to PaaS.
+The Automated CI/CD pipeline included testing, code compilation and repository storage, compliance management, and code deployment to PaaS.

 ## **EPHEMERAL ENVIRONMENTS**
 Used IaaS as code to provision and deploy application to temporary environments.
 The short lived environments cut the IT chargeback cost of the impacted companies from 15-33%.
 VMs were provisioned using Terraform, databases were done through Jarvis, and all provisioning was handled over a CI/CD pipeline in Jenkins or GitHub Actions.